Roberto Sensini: Style of play

-Management career
+Managerial career

 On 10 February 2006, after the dismissal of Serse Cosmi, Sensini ended his playing career and was appointed Udinese's new manager.
 He was supported in his new position by Loris Dominissini, who was named co-coach.
 The following month when Dominissini was sacked, Sensini resigned and left the club.
 Results had not improved with the team in danger of relegation, while they were defeated in the UEFA Cup by Bulgarian team Levski Sofia.

 For the Argentine Torneo Clausura 2008, Sensini coached Estudiantes de La Plata, having replaced Diego Simeone.
-Sensini then went to manage Newell's Old Boys for the Clausura 2009 tournament.
+Sensini then went on to manage Newell's Old Boys for the Clausura 2009 tournament.
 In April 2011, he resigned after two years as head coach of Newell's Old Boys after Lepra's sixth loss in nine games, leaving them 19th in the Clausura table.

 On 21 February 2012, Sensini was appointed as the new head coach of Argentine first division club Colón.
 He resigned on 16 March 2013 after a 1–0 loss against rivals San Lorenzo, following a row of eight matches without winning.

 Personal life

-In 1996 Sensini took Italian citizenship.
+In 1996, Sensini took Italian citizenship.
 He is an Italian Argentine, whose grandfather Pacifico Sensini emigrated from Macerata to Rosario, Santa Fe in 1911.